Unnecessary, and even potentially harmful. That’s my opinion of sugar detoxes.

 Having to abstain from something entirely usually isn’t fun, and I’ll bet you know from personal experience.
 Did you ever avoid sugar or some other food group for a period of time?
 Remember how miserable it was?
 Remember impatiently waiting for it to be over?

-Doing something difficult, stressful, and impractical in an effort to jump-start a healthier lifestyle is entirely counterproductive and should be avoided.
+Doing something difficult, stressful, and impractical in an effort to jump-start a healthier lifestyle is counterproductive, and should be avoided.

 If you want to experience a simple, stress free way to “jump-start” your routine, try one of these 30 day challenges instead.
 The goal should always be to adopt new, simple habits you can sustain long-term, not to suffer through a 10 day detox that will end with you diving face first into a gallon of ice cream or funneling sugar like you’re at a frat party (Go!
 Go!
 Go!).